codesnippetspro/code-snippets/readme.txt

 4. Importing snippets from an XML file

 == Changelog ==

+= 2.9.2 (8 Sep 2017) =
+* Fixed: Do not attempt to combine queries for fetching local and multisite snippets

 = 2.9.1 (7 Sep 2017) =
 * Fixed: Prevent illegal mix of collations errors when fetching snippets from database tables with different collations [[#](https://wordpress.org/support/topic/issue-on-multisite-with-wpml/)]